Cliffe Lab

 HSV Phase I and phase II of reactivation

-A neuronal pathway involving activation of c-Jun N-terminal kinase (JNK), common to many stress responses, is essential for initial HSV gene expression during reactivation.
+Our lab has developed novel in vitro models of HSV latency.
+Using these models, we have discovered a neuronal pathway involving activation of c-Jun N-terminal kinase (JNK), common to many stress responses, that is essential for initial HSV gene expression during reactivation.
+We have also found that this pathway can be activated in neurons by immune-mediated hyperexcitabilty.
 JNK-dependent reactivation results in a specific change to the HSV epigenome known as a histone methyl/phospho switch, which can permit gene expression to occur from repressive heterochromatin.
-This study therefore answer a long-standing question as to how viral gene expression can initiate to trigger HSV reactivation.
+Our studies therefore answer long-standing question as to how viral gene expression can initiate to trigger HSV reactivation.

 Read More